status-im/nimbus-eth2/docs/src/validator.md

 <img src="./img/connect_testnet.PNG" alt="" style="margin: 0 40 0 40"/>

-7. The testnet should now be up and running.
-Then, you will be prompted to enter your private key of the account you want to deposit the 32 Ether from.
+7. You will be prompted to enter your private key of the account you want to deposit the 32 Ether from.
 Find your private key from MetaMask as below:

 <img src="./img/export_pkey.PNG" alt="" width="200" style="margin: 0 40 0 40"/>